cgre-aachen/gemgis/CONTRIBUTING.md

 ### Pull Requests

-All contributions are made via pull requests (PR's) to the master branch.
+All contributions are made via pull requests (PR's) to the main branch.
-You must complete the checklist in the [PR template](https://github.com/cgre-aachen/gemgis/blob/master/PULL_REQUEST_TEMPLATE.md) before we will review the PR and consider merging your contribution.
+You must complete the checklist in the [PR template](https://github.com/cgre-aachen/gemgis/blob/main/PULL_REQUEST_TEMPLATE.md) before we will review the PR and consider merging your contribution.